sumanpaikdev/sumanpaikdev/README.md

 ## 👋 Hi, I Am Suman Paik

 - I am [Suman Paik](https://sumanpaik.netlify.app/).
-I am a self-taught web developer from India.
-I have an experience of close to more than one year in doing web development through creating projects and designing stuff and sharing web dev-related stuff on twitter and github for learning purposes.
+I am a web developer from India.
+I have an experience of close to more than two year in doing web development through creating projects and designing stuff and sharing web dev-related stuff on twitter and github for learning purposes.
 I have a youtube channel